 This subtitle is very deliberate – i.e. mentioning knowledge exploitation and not ITIL knowledge management – because the power of knowledge is aligned to its use, and exploitation, not to its management.

 For example, a company could have the best knowledge identification, capture, organization, and management capabilities, but still struggle to exploit its collated knowledge – failing with its distribution.
 Why?
 Because the real value of knowledge is ultimately driven by its effective use and reuse.

-Putting the semantics to one side for a moment, there are numerous benefits to be realized from knowledge sharing/management.
+Putting the semantics to one side for a moment, there are numerous benefits to be realized from ITIL knowledge management.
 These can be viewed through a number of different – yet overlapping – lenses, for instance:

 1. Better outcomes through increased “collaboration,” especially when organizations grow in size and complexity

 2. Lost productivity is minimized – from finding answers/solutions more quickly to the minimization of downtime (in an IT context)

 3. Reduced operational costs – with quicker access to needed resources and decision making